tc39/notes/meetings/2016-11/dec-1.md

 MS: We are getting better at enforcing timeboxes, but we should consider being even more strict in enforcement--if members don't grant an extension, it should be done.

-LB: Some companies may have trouble/refuse participating because they see the lack of diversity and a code of conduct on a company.
+LBR: Some companies may have trouble/refuse participating because they see the lack of diversity and a code of conduct on a company.
 I have had discouragement from colleagues personally as English is my second language--this made me feel like running away.
 Fortunately, my employer, Bocoup, on hearing this, put me on the Test262 project and eventually sent me to the committee.
 I have many people from my country (Brazil) who contact me and want to get in touch about reading the spec, etc. I am just a normal person--I needed to find that, regardless of where I come from, I was able to attend.
 It would be very useful to have an official document from ECMA saying that ECMA and TC39 commit to social responsibility, where people can feel respected in any sort of background.
 Everyone should feel encouraged.
 I am here, I am the proof of it.
 I feel responsible to bring that forward to the new people.

 #### Conclusion/Resolution

 - Consensus that diversity is important and something we'd like to address and improve
 - Take initial steps to adopt a Code of Conduct and determine how to enforce
 - Rick Waldron will contact István
 - Rick to review with Kevin Smith
 - Representatives should work with their member organizations to promote more diverse representatives, via scholarship/sponsorship or diversification of member team
 - Extend our charter to include social commitment to committee representative diversity.